Paul Allen- General Manager

 Montag Genser- Corporate Event Planner

-Montag is entering his first season with the Arkansas Travelers as a Coporate Event Planner.
+Montag is entering his second season with the Arkansas Travelers as a Coporate Event Planner.
 Before coming to the Travelers, he interned with the Brewster Whitecaps in the Cape Cod Baseball League as the MLB Scout Liason.
 Montag graduated in August of 2018 from Bowling Green State University with a degree in Sport Management.
 While in college, he was involved in many organizations, worked in the athletic department, served as a Resident Advisor, and played a variety of club sports.

 Before moving to the midwest for college, Montag was born and raised in Forestville, a small town in Northern California.
 Outside of work, Montag enjoys playing sports, going to all you can eat buffets, traveling, and going on new adventures.